colouring-cities/colouring-indonesia-new/docs/setup-production-environment.md

 Edit the above file as appropriate and save as `ecosystem.config.js`

-Start the colouring-core app
+Start the colouring-Indonesia app

-`cd /var/www/colouring-core`
+`cd /var/www/colouring-Indonesia`

 `pm2 start ecosystem.config.js`